JoseCanova/JoseCanova/README.md

 So. i have to forward. foward to the controller. and send it back to the action as i configured.
 But now need to think that he need to understand what means a method in the new domain name.

+Its not complicate to understand the concept.
+When is a struts-form, dispatch to struts . then struts forward to the controller. the controller check the method. executes the restquery and returns. when is jquery is on the controller direct. need to adjust the domain and adjust jqueryurl's.